mfrischbutter/ramanverma2k/README.md

-**If i am not active on github then i am probably on hackerrank or lazying around and cooking food.**
+**If i am not active on github then i am probably on lazying around and cooking food.**